jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Need to avoid people adding thousand of the same keyword in a unique page to get the hit.
 * Accurate result means the search will return a list of most likely what the user's expects.
 So need to get metrics on page accuracy.
-* we can compute how many times a user reperform a search after page results were displayed within a specific time window.
+* we can compute how many times a user perform a search after page results were displayed within a specific time window.

 Elaborate an algorithm: